AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: Benefits

-The stricter SPARK rules are enforced on a hopefully large part of the program, which leads to better quality and maintainability, as error-prone features, such as side-effects in functions and aliasing between parameters, are avoided and others, such as use of pointers, are isolated to non-SPARK parts of the program.
-Individual and peer review processes can be lightened on those parts of the program in SPARK, since analysis automatically eliminates some categories of defects.
-Parts of the program that don't respect the SPARK rules are carefully isolated so they can be more thoroughly reviewed and tested.
+The stricter SPARK rules are enforced on a (hopefully) large part of the program, which leads to higher quality and maintainability, as error-prone features such as side-effects in functions and aliasing between parameters are avoided, and others, such as use of pointers, are isolated to non-SPARK parts of the program.
+Individual and peer review processes can be reduced on the SPARK parts of the program, since analysis automatically eliminates some categories of defects.
+The parts of the program that don't respect the SPARK rules are carefully isolated so they can be more thoroughly reviewed and tested.

 .. rubric:: Impact on Process

-After the initial pass of applying SPARK rules to the program, ongoing maintenance of SPARK code is similar to ongoing maintenance of Ada code, with a few additional rules, such as the need to avoid side-effects in functions and aliasing between parameters.
-These additional rules are checked automatically by running GNATprove on the modified program, which can be done either by the developer before pushing changes or by an automatic system (continuous builder, regression testsuite, etc.)
+After the initial pass of applying the SPARK rules to the program, ongoing maintenance of SPARK code is similar to ongoing maintenance of Ada code, with a few additional rules, such as the need to avoid side effects in functions and aliasing between parameters.
+These additional rules are checked automatically by running GNATprove on the modified program, which can be done either by the developer before committing changes or by an automatic system (continuous builder, regression testsuite, etc.)

 .. rubric:: Costs and Limitations